Janez Janša: 1994–2004: In opposition

-During his time in opposition, Janša supported the government's efforts for the integration into EU and NATO.
+During his time in opposition, Janša supported the government's efforts for integration into the EU and NATO.
 Between 2002 and 2004, he re-established cordial relations with now-President Drnovšek: in 2003, Drnovšek headed a round table on Slovenia's future based on Janša's recommendations.

 Criticism as extremist

 During this time, Janša was frequently accused of political extremism and radical discourse.
-Janša's former friend and fellow dissident Spomenka Hribar argues that his campaigns seem like conspiracy theories, and emphasize emotion, especially patriotic fervor, over rationality.
+Janša's former friend and fellow dissident Spomenka Hribar argues that his campaigns seem like conspiracy theories, and emphasize emotion, especially patriotic fervour, over rationality.
 The post-Marxist sociologist Rudi Rizman describes Janša's rhetoric as radical populism, close to demagoguery.
 The notion of "Udbo-Mafija", a term coined by the architect Edo Ravnikar to denote the illegitimate structural connections between the post-communist elites, is particularly prevalent in Janša's thought.
 Most critics agree that Janša is similar to other European radical right-wing populist leaders.
 Janša's rhetoric is nationalist and xenophobic, including verbal attacks against foreigners, especially from the other former-Yugoslav states, and "communists".
 Hribar considers these elements a form of extreme nationalism and chauvinism; to her, his irredentist claims towards Croatia seem obvious neo-fascism.

 The sociologist Frane Adam instead explains Janša as the product of culture wars between the old communist elites and the hitherto disenfranchised elites of the right wing.
 The writer Drago Jančar similarly interprets the animosity against Janša as unjustified reactions of a culture unused to conservative political discourse.

 Ahead of the 2004 electoral campaign, Janša turned towards moderation, tempering his radical language and attacks against alleged communists.
 Still, some critics continued to point out nationalistic rhetoric against immigrants.